piyapongch/c-sharp-dotnet-tutorials/MyApp/README.md

 code .
 ```

-- vscode will popup dialog on lower right conner.
+- vscode will popup a dialog on lower right conner asking for required assets to build and debug.
-- Reply "yes" for auto-generate launch.json in .vscode folder
+- Reply "yes" to add the required assets in .vscode folder